 You can pump the exhaust fumes from a lawnmower or car into a fire ant mound and after around 15 minutes, you’ll find that most of the ants are dead… but not really.
 About 30 minutes later they all wake up and return to their tasks.
 To kill the ants, you would need about 40 minutes of pumping the fumes into the mount, but that is a long time to run a motor with those fumes near your home.

 Methods You Should Never EVER Use

 Definitely, do not use gasoline on pests.
 It is harmful to your health and the environment to use gasoline for killing pests.
+It is one of the natural ways to control pests.
 Using it can also affect the purity and quality of your groundwater.
 Igniting gasoline, whether intentional or accidental does not make it more efficient, but can be a severe threat to your wellbeing and the safety of your property.

 If you have considered any of the above to get rid of pests or fire ants, ensure that the method you choose is on the effective list; otherwise you may just end up dealing with the problem over and over again.
 And remember – never EVER use gasoline on a fire ant mound.

 Citronella, eucalyptus, and catnip oils are the ones most closely linked to repellency, while other options include clove, patchouli, peppermint, and geranium oils.